 How To Do A Movement Cleanse

-You’ve been training hard all year.
-And, it’s possible, you may have pushed too far—or, possibly, your progress has plateaued.
-Whatever the case, your body might need some R&R to help recover from your hard work so you can hit it even harder in the new year.
+If you consistently push hard, it's possible you're overdoing it or your progress has plateaued.
+Whatever the case, your body might need some R&R to recover so you're ready to train hard again and actually reap the benefits.
 De-loading is a period of time—usually six to seven days—in athletic training when you lift lighter weights and ease off the intensity during your workouts.
 “The idea is that this short window of less intense training encourages your body to recover and allows you to jump back into a period of harder training afterwards,” explains Tier X coach Justin Jacobs.

-Here, Jacobs has pulled together a six-day de-loading routine that focuses on breathing, massage, low-impact/low-intensity cardio and lifting, as well as meditation to let the body focus on resting so you can physically (and mentally) rebound in 2017.
+Here, Jacobs has pulled together a six-day de-loading routine that focuses on breathing, massage, low-impact/low-intensity cardio and lifting, as well as meditation to let the body focus on resting so you can physically (and mentally) rebound.

 Each day, perform the following sequence: